A Miracle or Misunderstanding: Eight Social Practice Artists

 “Socially engaged art in the former Soviet countries is either a miracle or a misunderstanding, for there are too many reasons why it should not exist.” – Viktor Misiano, art theorist and curator

-Organized by CEC ArtsLink in collaboration with the Shelley & Donald Rubin Foundation, this event presents eight Art Prospect Fellows from Azerbaijan, Kazakhstan, Kyrgyzstan, Russia, and Ukraine who will discuss their work and what social practice means in their home countries.
-The conversation will be led by Ana Janevski, Curator, Department of Media and Performance at the Museum of Modern Art.
+Organized by CEC ArtsLink in collaboration with the Shelley & Donald Rubin Foundation, this event presented eight Art Prospect Fellows from Azerbaijan, Kazakhstan, Kyrgyzstan, Russia, and Ukraine who discussed their work and what social practice means in their home countries.
+The conversation was led by Ana Janevski, Curator, Department of Media and Performance at the Museum of Modern Art.
 The artists, Agil Abdullayev, Diana Berg, Pasha Cas, Anastasia Kizilova, Zhazgul Madazimova, Nikita Seleznev, Nadia Valetskaia, and Artem Loskutov, were selected by CEC ArtsLink through a rigorous annual application process to visit the US and learn about socially-engaged art practices.

 Ana Janevski is currently Curator in the Department of Media and Performance Art at The Museum of Modern Art.
 Most recently, she co-organized Judson Dance Theater: The Work is Never Done (with Thomas Lax and Martha Joseph) She has collaborated with many choreographers and artists such as Anne Teresa De Keersmaeker, Jérôme Bel, Yvonne Rainer, Rabih Mroué, Boris Charmatz & Musée de la danse, Simone Forti, Martha Rosler, Ralph Lemon, Trajal Harrell….
 She is the editor of a MoMA Dance Series book on Boris Charmatz and co-editor of Art and Theory of Post-1989 Central and Eastern Europe (with Roxana Marcoci and Ksenia Nouril).
 She co-edited with Cosmin Costinas a publication Is the Living Body the Last Thing Left Alive?: The New Performance Turn, Its Histories and Its Institutions.